 Component options and how to choose

-The PS1000e kit is heavy (>500g) and we highly recommend the 2 types of genuine leather headbands.
+We highly recommend 2 types of genuine leather headbands.

 These are the best one we can offer – hand made with 3 layers of Hermes Zermatt Leather made in France, in black and brown (see more details and link to order separately) .